jordaneremieff/asgi-video-streaming/README.md

 # asgi-video-streaming

-Simple example of streaming video using ASGI.
+Example of streaming video using ASGI.